 - 1/4 cup Cointreau

-- 1/4 teaspoon very finely grated orange zest (use microplane grater)
+- 1/4 teaspoon very finely grated orange zest (use a microplane grater)

 - 1 1/2 cups butternut squash purée

 - 6 oz (170 g) fresh cranberries (1 1/2 cups)

 - 1/3 cup orange blossom honey